 Be grateful for your life as it is right now

 With this in mind, I remind myself that all that I “have” to do, from paying bills to doing laundry, is a great privilege.
 After all, I live in a lovely home with heat and a roof over my head and food in the refrigerator and a warm bed and clean water from the tap, that I can drink without worrying about getting sick.

 I have so much more than so many in the world.
 What can I possibly complain about?

-I remind myself that it’s possible to actually find some enjoyment in these mundane tasks, and to use them as a way to practice gratitude.
+I remind myself that it’s possible to actually find some enjoyment in these mundane tasks and to use them as a way to practice gratitude.
+For example:

-- While paying bills, you can be thankful that you have a car and a home and reasons to pay bills.
-You have so much more than so many!
+• While paying bills, you can be thankful that you have a car and a home and reasons to pay bills.

 The messy details of life can take up many minutes and hours of our lives.
 Can you find a way to enjoy all of these moments, too?
 And be grateful for them, even as you reach toward your greatest dreams?